lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 By providing the data conversion, the EntityManagers effectively decouple the UseCase from the physical form and location of external storage.

-As I mentioned, the EntityGateway is a protocol.
+As discussed, the EntityGateway is a protocol.
 It is defined as a protocol so that the UseCase is decoupled from the source of the data.
 EntityManagers should also be defined in terms of protocols.
 This makes it very easy to unit test the UseCase.
 You can inject an alternate implementation of an EntityManager to control the data for a test.

 ### The Transformer

-The Transformer is not formally part of VIPER, but due of the number of events that a typical UseCase has  to process, I find it useful to create one Transformer class for each event that changes the state of the system.
+The Transformer is not formally part of VIPER, but due of the number of events that a typical UseCase has  to process, it is useful to create one Transformer class for each event that changes the state of the system.

 Normally the functionality of a Transformer would be rendered as a method of a UseCase.
-I convert the method to a *method-object* and then call it from the UseCase event method.
+Convert the method to a *method-object* and then call it from the UseCase event method.
 The Transformer usually consists of a constructor and a method called `transform` .
-In the UseCase method, I initialize the constructor with the required EntityManagers obtained from the EntityGateway and any data required from previously run UseCases.
+In the UseCase method, initialize the constructor with the required EntityManagers obtained from the EntityGateway and any data required from previously run UseCases.

-I pass the event parameters from UseCase to the `transform` method along with the reference to the Presenter (for output).
+Pass the event parameters from UseCase to the `transform` method along with the reference to the Presenter (for output).

 Here is an example: